 In Swedish Lapland, we keep honestly prepared food from local produce close to heart.
 That comes quite naturally since nature’s pureness and lots of great ingredients surround us.
 Welcome here and taste all the goodness of nature that has over centuries adapted to life in our subarctic environment.

-If you’ve ever come across a lemming in Swedish Lapland, you probably thought of them as quite aggressive beings.
-Now we’ve gotten the inside scoop – they’ve just been frustrated and misunderstood.
-Markus Lemke lets us in on their secret message and the mission that him and his colleges have been assigned: to bless the world with dark roasted “kokkaffe”.
+Markus Lemke lets us in on their secret message and the mission that he and his colleges have been assigned: to bless the world with dark roasted “kokkaffe”.
 This is his story.Read the story